-It has been described an effect of elevation on the resistance to drought of several tree-species, where stands located at higher elevations were less drought sensitive, thus high-elevations can be used as local refuge for species in response to climate change (Bhuyan and others 2017).
+Higher elevations within warm and dry ecosystems can help species alleviate climatic stress and increase resistance to drought and stands of several tree-species located at higher elevations were less drought sensitive.
+Thus high-elevations are generally considered as potential local refuge for species in response to climate change (Bhuyan and others 2017).
 It is well known that tree growth and tree responses to drought are site-dependent (e.g. soil features, tree competence, etc.) (Babst and others 2013), particularly for rear-edge populations (Cavin and Jump 2017; Dorado-Liñán and others 2017b).
 Remarkably, the trees at CA-High, which are located around 1900 m. a.s.l. and represent today the upper altitudinal limit (treeline) for the species in this southernmost location, showed higher BAI than those located at lower-elevations (CA-Low and SJ) (Figure 4).
-This shows the high variability in the response to climate exhibited in a small gradient and is especially interesting for the southern sites, which are very close to each other, and overall both constitute the rear-edge for the species.
-The higher values of tree growth in taller trees that we observed in CA-High site strongly suggest a lower water stress at high-elevation sites (as shown by soil analyses along an elevational gradient in this location Cobo-Díaz and others 2017).
+This shows the high variability in the response to climate exhibited in a small gradient and is especially interesting for southern sites, which are very close to each other, and overall both are considered so far to constitute the rear-edge for the species.
+The higher values of tree growth in taller trees that we observed in CA-High site strongly suggests lower water stress at high-elevation sites (as shown by soil analyses along an elevational gradient in this location Cobo-Díaz and others 2017).
 Furthermore, as mentioned, the recent growth increase only at the most humid locations a likely concomitant positive effect of a warming climate (Gea-Izquierdo and Cañellas 2014).
-Finally and in a context of global change, in addition to the withstanding lower water stress, it is likely that the less accessible sites at higher elevations would suffer a lower anthropic impact and the abandonment of traditional uses was earlier, due to their farthest location from human settlements and therefore less access to forest resources (Table S4).
+Finally and in a context of global change, in addition to withstanding lower water stress, it is likely that the less accessible sites at higher elevations would suffer a lower anthropic impact and the abandonment of traditional uses was earlier, due to their farthest location from human settlements and therefore less access to forest resources (Table S4).
+Overall, our results show how management history conditions tree-growth and resilience to climate change of tree species, highlighting the importance of land-use legacies in Mediterranean forests (Navarro-González and others 2013; Doblas-Miranda and others 2017) which, hence, will also strongly determine the current geographical distribution of marginal stands, regardless of the potential extent of ecological marginality of species.

 Conclusions